-After you have given birth to your baby/s, a midwife (and where required, an Obstetrician) will compete a thorough assessment of you and you will also be given the option of a Midwife or your GP to perform your baby check.
+After you have given birth to your baby, a Midwife (and where required, an Obstetrician) will perform a thorough assessment of you and you will also be given the option of a Midwife or your GP to perform your baby check.
 At this time they will discuss your options of staying in Hospital or preparing to go home.
-This will vary based on your and your baby's individual needs.
+This will be based on you and your baby's individual needs.

 Whether you stay in Hospital or have an early discharge, you can expect:

 Postnatal examinations of you and your baby